Gakwaya011/smart-waste-management-system/README.md

 ### Testing

 - **Unit Tests**: Written using the Unittest module to ensure critical parts of the application function correctly.
-- **Code Coverage**: Ensures high reliability and performance of the application.
+- **Code Coverage**: Ensures the application's high reliability and performance.

 ### Continuous Integration and Deployment